 JA3 is a method to fingerprint a SSL/TLS client connection based on fields in the Client Hello message from the SSL/TLS handshake.
 The following fields within the Client Hello message are used: SSL/TLS Version, Accepted Ciphers, List of Extensions, Elliptic Curves, and Elliptic Curve Formats.
-The end result being a MD5 hash serving as the purpose for the fingerprint.
+The end result is a MD5 hash serving as the purpose for the fingerprint.
 Because the SSL/TLS handshake is sent in clear text we can use it to fingerprint any client application using the information within the Client Hello message.

 At the time of writing JA3 is being supported by: